jonathanneo/modern-data-platform/README.md

     - Policies can be defined in the same place that Analytics Engineers and Data Scientist contribute code i.e. dbt projects.
     - Built-in policy types:
         - Eager
-            - Let's see this in action.
+            - Let's see this in action. !!
+Make sure to turn on `default_automation_condition_sensor`!
                 ```YML
                 models:
                     +meta: